dsw225/Stephenson-Rating-System/README.md

 Where player one is an instance of a stephenson rating, and match_date is the current match date.

+###### To note: Because of the implementation of dynamic rating periods, you must adjust the rating period length in [stephenson.py](https://github.com/dsw225/Stephenson-Rating-System/blob/main/src/stephenson.py).
+In [Mark Glickmans paper](http://www.glicko.net/research/volleyball-FINAL.pdf) he used 3 months as an average rating period for The Stephenson System, but in the [Glicko paper](https://github.com/dsw225/Stephenson-Rating-System/blob/main/docs/glicko.pdf) Stephenson is based off of, the assumption is a rating period of two months.
+By default the rating period is set to 60 days, however I recommend not exceeding any amount in range 30-100.

 #### Step Two:

 <img src="https://github.com/dsw225/Stephenson-Rating-System/blob/main/imgs/Step2.png?raw=true" alt="alt text" width="550">